sunpech/sunpech.github.io/README.md

 ### Drafts

-Drafts for future posts can be found in folder: _drafts.
+Drafts for future posts can be found in folder: `_drafts`.
 When testing locally, just run the following to see what it looks like:

 ```bash
 jekyll s --drafts --watch